pfunks/TCTest/test_faq.md

 ## What is Steemit.com?

-Steemit is a social network that empowers people for their contributions by rewarding them for their time, effort and creativity through digital points called STEEM.
+Steemit is a social network which empowers people for their contributions by rewarding them for their time, effort and creativity through digital tokens called STEEM.

-Steemit has redefined social media by building a living, breathing, growing social economy; a “small town” community where users are getting rewarded for their voice.
+Steemit has redefined social media by building a living, breathing, and growing social economy; a community where users are getting rewarded for sharing their voice.

 ## How does Steemit differ from other social media sites?

-Unlike other social media sites where users spend their time adding value to a privately owned platform, Steemit is built on top of a public and decentralized blockchain.
-Users have the ability to earn digital STEEM coins, which when converted to Steem Power, give users rights, influence, and stake in the platform.
+Unlike other social media sites where users spend their time adding value to a central, corporate-owned or private platform, Steemit is built on top of a public and decentralized blockchain network called **Steem**.
+Users have the ability to earn digital STEEM and Steem Dollar tokens, and STEEM Power which gives users influence and stake in the platform.

 ## Does it cost anything to post, comment, or vote?

-No. It is free to post, comment, and upvote all content on Steemit.com.
+No. It is free to post, comment, and vote on content on Steemit.com.
 You might even get paid for it!

-## Can I earn digital points on Steemit?
+## Can I earn digital tokens on Steemit?
 How?

-You can earn digital points on Steemit by:
+You can earn digital tokens on Steemit by:

-**Blogging/Posting** - By sharing your original and unique posts, you can get upvotes by community members.
-Depending on the upvotes you receive, you will get a portion of that day’s total payout.
+**Posting** - By sharing your posts, you can earn upvotes from community members.
+Depending on the upvotes you receive, you will get a portion of the ongoing Steem reward pool.

-**Curating/Voting** - If you discover a post and upvote it before it becomes popular, you will receive a curation reward.
-The reward amount will depend on the amount you have vested, called Steem Power.
+**Voting and curating** - If you discover a post and upvote it before it becomes popular, you can earn a curation reward.
+The reward amount will depend on the amount of STEEM Power you have.

-**Investing** - Users can purchase STEEM or SBD coins directly through their wallet using Bitcoin.
-STEEM coins that are powered up to Steem Power earn a small amount of interest for holding.
+**Investing** - Users can purchase STEEM or Steem Dollar tokens directly through the Steemit wallet using Bitcoin, Ether, or BitShares tokens.
+STEEM tokens that are powered up to STEEM Power earn a small amount of interest for holding.

 ## Where do the tokens come from?

-Steem uses pre-determined mathematical formulas to determine how many new points it will issue to users each day, and the Steem network continually creates digital points to reward content creators and curators (for voting on blog posts) at this set and specific rate.
-Some of the newly-created points are transferred to users who add value to Steemit by blogging, commenting, and voting on other people's blog posts.
-The remainder is distributed to holders of Steem Power and the witnesses that power the blockchain.
+Steem uses pre-determined mathematical formulas to determine how many new tokens it will issue to users each day, and the Steem network continually creates digital tokens to reward content creators and curators.
+Some of the newly-created tokens are transferred to users who add value to Steemit by posting, commenting, and voting on other people's posts.
+The remainder is distributed to holders of STEEM Power and the witnesses that power the blockchain.

 ## Where does the value come from?

-At its root, Steem is simply a points system similar to other arcade style points systems, however, because this points system is blockchain based, the points are traded on cryptocurrency markets.
-The speculation that occurs on these markets makes the value of the points go up and down in value based on the supply and demand of the tokens.
+At its root, Steem is simply a points system similar to other arcade style points systems, however, because this points system is blockchain-based, the points are traded on cryptocurrency markets as tokens.
+The speculation on these markets makes the value of the tokens go up and down based on their supply and demand.

-By analogy, Steem is a game system where users compete for attention and rewards by creating content and adding value to the platform.
-The rewards people earn are video game tokens that have real market value and are readily tradable for Bitcoin and USD.
+By analogy, Steem is a game system where users compete for attention and rewards by bringing content and adding value to the platform.
+The rewards people earn are tokens that have real market value and are readily tradable.
 It is similar to how someone playing a video game could obtain a rare item by playing the game.
 If they have the scarce item, then they could potentially sell it on video game item markets.

-## Why are my blogs posts not earning many tokens?
+## Why are my posts not earning many tokens?

 Steemit is not a "get rich quick" scheme.
-While it is possible to post content that goes "viral" quickly and earn a lot of rewards on a single post, that is not the 'norm' for most users.
+While it is possible to post content that goes viral quickly and earn a lot of rewards on a single post, that is not typical for most users.

-Most of the authors that you see earning high rewards are users that have spent a lot of time on the website building followings, making connections with other users, and developing a reputation for producing high quality content.
+Most of the authors that you see earning high rewards are users that have spent a lot of time in the network building followings, making connections with others, and developing a reputation for bringing high quality content.

 It is best not to focus on the rewards when you are first starting out.
-Work on building a following, making connections with other users, and developing a good reputation.
-If you consistantly do a good job with these things, then you will eventually get noticed by the larger stakeholders, and your rewards should increase.
+Work on building a following, making connections, and developing a good reputation.
+Consistency will pay off in the long run.

 # Accounts